Diabetes and dry feet

 Selecting Appropriate Diabetic Socks

 When choosing diabetic socks, focus on comfort, moisture management, and circulation.
-Diabetic socks with seamless construction can prevent skin irritation and ulcers11.
-Socks that wick moisture away can reduce fungal infections11.
+Diabetic socks with seamless construction can prevent skin irritation and ulcers.
+Socks that wick moisture away can help reduce fungal infections.

-Non-binding tops help with circulation and prevent discomfort11.
-Cushioning adds comfort, reducing pressure points and injuries11.
-Breathable socks, like those made from cotton, prevent sweating and bacterial growth11.
-Light-colored socks help spot any draining wounds11.
+Non-binding tops help with circulation and prevent discomfort.
+Cushioning adds comfort by reducing pressure and minimising injuries.
+Breathable socks, such as those made from cotton, help prevent sweating and the growth of bacteria.
+Light-colored socks help spot any draining wounds.

-Properly fitting diabetic socks are crucial to avoid blood flow restriction or friction-related blisters11.
-Some socks even offer compression therapy for better blood circulation in diabetic patients11.
-It’s best to consult a foot and ankle doctor for the best diabetic socks11.
+Properly fitting diabetic socks are crucial to avoid blood flow restriction or friction-related blisters.
+Some socks even offer compression therapy for better blood circulation in diabetic patients.
+It’s best to consult a foot and ankle doctor for the best diabetic socks.

 When to Replace Your Footwear